xmonader/letsbuildacompiler-pretty/src/tutor05_controlstructs.md

 can "break" it `<pun>`.
 Careful, though.
 By this time  we've used so many letters, it's hard to think of characters that aren't now representing  reserved  words.
-Remember:  before  you  try the program, you're going to have to edit every occurence of Block in the other loop constructs to include the new parameter.
+Remember:  before  you  try the program, you're going to have to edit every occurrence of Block in the other loop constructs to include the new parameter.
 Do  it just like I did for LOOP.